 or being overweight—This can affect the body's ability to use insulin.

 - Gestational diabetes in a previous pregnancy

 - Previous delivery of a large baby

-- Avoid foods high in sugar (eg, soda, candy, cookies).
+- Avoid foods high in sugar such as soda, candy, and cookies.

 - Plan a bedtime snack each night.
-It should include protein and complex carbohydrates (eg, legumes, potatoes, corn, rice).
+It should include protein and complex carbohydrates such as legumes, potatoes, corn, or rice.